Appease/PowerShellClient/README.md

 ```

 ###How do I distribute my DevOps?
-When you invoke `New-DevOp` for the first time it creates a folder named `.PoshDevOps` at the root of your project.
+When you invoke `New-DevOp` for the first time it creates a folder named `.Appease` at the root of your project.
 Make sure you add this directory to version control and you're done.

 pro-tip: exclude the `.PoshDevops\packages` folder from version control.
-PoshDevOps is smart enough to handle re-downloading any DevOp packages when it needs them and this way you don't bloat your version control.
+Appease is smart enough to handle re-downloading any DevOp packages when it needs them and this way you don't bloat your version control.

 ###Where's the documentation?
 [Here](Docs)